2020 Accredited Online School Counseling Degrees & Programs

 Students interested in pursuing a degree in school counseling should look for programs accredited by the Council for Accreditation for Counseling and Related Educational Programs (CACREP).
 School counseling students should also consider which state they plan on working in after graduation as each state has different licensure and certification requirements.

-Comprehensive List of Schools for an Online School Counseling Degree (46)
+Comprehensive List of Accredited Online Schools - School Counseling Degrees

 All states have different requirements for obtaining certification as a school counselor.
 Some require that school counselors pass a test in order to become certified, while others require a certain number of hours in an internship or practicum setting.
 Many states require that school counselors have a license, although licensure is not always necessary for positions outside of the K-12 school system.
 The American School Counselor Association provides more information about each state's specific requirements.
 States may also provide higher salaries or additional stipends to counselors who receive certification from the National Board for Certified Counselors and Affiliates Inc. (NBCC) or the National Board for Professional Teaching Standards (NBPTS).